 A new Treasury Management Policy came into effect on 1 July 2009.
 There is a one year's grace period to comply with the new policy.
 Currently GWRC does not comply in two areas (refer Attachment 3):

-• GWRC's mix of fixed rate debt cover is slightly below policy in the 1-3 year band at 14% compared to policy requirements of a minimum of 15%.
+- GWRC's mix of fixed rate debt cover is slightly below policy in the 1-3 year band at 14% compared to policy requirements of a minimum of 15%. - The debt maturity profile being shorter than policy levels.